Skip to content

 Ozone's EIP Client

-The core of the Ozone Platform is powered by the EIP Client(1), a Spring Boot application that runs Apache Camel routes.
-This application acts as the ETL1 agent between two components of the HIS.
+The core of the Ozone Platform is powered by the EIP1 Client, a Spring Boot application that runs Apache Camel routes.
+This application acts as the ETL2 agent between two apps of the HIS.

 alt text

-The EIP Client facilitates the exchange of FHIR resources between two components of Ozone's digital health software suite.
+The EIP Client facilitates the exchange of FHIR resources between two apps of Ozone's digital health software suite.
 This exchange of FHIR resources is precisely what makes the data flows of Ozone HIS.

 Development in Ozone primarily involves assembling peer-to-peer services using the EIP Client.
 This client is equipped with several built-in features, simplifying the development process: